SoftVarE-Group/d-dnnf-reasoner/README.md

 - ```E6``` File or path error

 ### Examples <a name="building_stream_ex"></a>
-After entering the stream API, the following examples are conceivable.
+After entering the stream API, the following examples are conceivable but not exhaustive:

 Check whether features 10, 100, and 1000 are either core or dead under the assumption that feature 1 is deselected.
 ```properties
 core a -1 v 10 100 1000